 Cabbagetown-South St. James Town Schools

 This neighbourhood has great elementary schools, great secondary schools, elementary special programs, and secondary special programs.
-There are 12 public schools and 4 Catholic schools serving Cabbagetown-South St. James Town.
-The special programs offered at local schools include International Baccalaureate, Fine Arts, and French Immersion.
+There are 12 public schools and 4 Catholic schools serving this neighbourhood.
+The special programs offered at local schools include French Immersion, International Baccalaureate, and Fine Arts.

 Public Schools